mabrobotics/MD80-x-CANdle-Documentation/Software.md

 ```
 Reading the errors is the easiest way of debugging possible problems with the drive.
 For errors description please visit the [error codes](error_codes) section.

+(mdtool_blink)=
 #### `mdtool blink <ID>`
 This command is mostly used to find an MD80 drive on a long CAN bus using its ID – the command makes the drive flash its onboard LEDs for easy identification.

+(mdtool_test_move)=
 #### `mdtool test move <ID> <position>`
 This command is used to test the actuator movement in impedance mode.
 It helps to assess if the calibration was successful and if there are no issues visible to the naked eye.
 The position argument is always the amount of position for the motor to be moved from the current position.

+(mdtool_test_latency)=
 #### `mdtool test latency <baudrate>`
 This command is used to test the PC<>CANdle communication speed which greatly affects the PC<>MD80 communication speed.
 The higher the measured frequency the better.

+(mdtool_test_encoder)=
 #### `mdtool test encoder <type> <ID>`
 This command is used to check how accurate a praticular encoder was calibrated.
-The <type> argument can be either "main" for onboard encoder, or <output> for output encoder.
-This command runs a routine that makes one full rotation of the shaft (either motor or output shaft, depending on the chosen encoder type) and after completing fills up the max, min and standard deviation errors that can be accessed using the `mdtool setup info` command.
+The 'type' argument can be either 'main' for onboard encoder, or 'output' for output encoder.
+This command runs a routine that makes one full rotation of the shaft (either motor or output shaft, depending on the chosen encoder type) and after completing fills up the max, min and standard deviation errors that can be accessed using the [`mdtool setup info`](mdtool_setup_info) command.

+(mdtool_encoder)=
 #### `mdtool encoder <ID>`
 This command is useful when one wants to measure the position of the actuator in the current setup (without writing a custom script).
 After the command is executed the screen shows the current position of the actuator’s shaft and it does so until you press Ctrl + C.